rundeck/rundeck-data-models/README.md

 the tag must start with `v` and end with the version number.

-Example: build.gradle version is 1.0.1 create a tag named `v1.0.1` then push with `git push --tags` this will trigger the CircleCi workflow to publish the new version to Maven Central.
+Example: build.gradle version is 1.0.1 create a tag named `v1.0.1` then push with `git push origin v1.0.1` this will trigger the CircleCi workflow to publish the new version to Maven Central.